dreamcatcher-tech/network/website/nfas/Requests/05 Warfabric.md

 4. Diplomatic Solution - Both parties consider a non-military solution as being in their interests, and agree to talks.
 Territory currently held is maintained and solidified.
 International debate continues as to the long term normalisation of relations while accepting en passant the anexation or balkanization of the target country.
 Limitted and asymetric warfare continued by national irregular forces.
 5. Decapitation or defenestration of the premier of the dominant force - out of scope.

-In outcome (1), (2) and (3), there will be a need for a communications and coordination fabric for irregular forces to leverage their asymetric advantage.
+In outcome (1), (2) and (3), and possibly to a lesser extent (4), there will be a need for a communications and coordination fabric for irregular forces to leverage their asymetric advantage.

 The main characteristic of asymetric warfare is that the dominant force has centralised Command and Control, most likely well-developed logistics including the rotation of forces; they can deploy sophisticated materiel in theatre and may have freedom of manoeuvre within the battlespace.
 Whereas, the subordinate force has eclectic capabilities, is dispersed, does not have clear command and control lines, does not have freedom of manoeuvre and may not enjoy reliable logistics.